 The woman with prolonged menstruation suffered for 12 years from being ritually unclean.
-This meant she was unable to live a normal life, and was in a sense dead to the people around her: according to the Law she had to stay in her house during her menstrual period, and not touch any person or utensil.
+This meant she was unable to live a normal life, and was in a sense dead to the people around her.
+Why?
+Because according to the Law she had to stay in her house during her menstrual period, and not touch any person or utensil.

 She saw Jesus passing by on his way to the house of Jairus and was full of excitement.
 She was so confident of Jesus’ power that she believed she could be cured if she touched his clothing.